 The doobies had been arranged on platters with stuffed turkeys and candied yams, which was fortunate because the Puritans were suddenly extremely hungry.

+The Puritans did take a bunch of test drives around New England.
 They loooved everything they saw; the quaint towns and farms, the little boutiques full of macrame wall hangings.
 They drove really slowly though, so when they returned from the test drives they refused to buy any cars, thinking the cars couldn’t go very fast.

 For hundreds of years after this, they would receive invitations to Memorial Day Car Events to buy the latest 1630 model of the Pilgrim, the first car to run on maize.